Home » Indian Polity » Article 19 of Indian Constitution

 • No excessive tax to be imposed on the press etc.

-Although, this right is insured with some reasonable restrictions in the interest of Justice under Article 19(2) of the Indian Constitution.
-In Bennett Coleman & Co v.
-Union of India (1972) case the Supreme Court held that the right to free speech and expression of the people is represented through press freedom.
-In both circulation and content, freedom exists.
+While the right to free speech is important, it comes with reasonable restrictions under Article 19(2) of the Indian Constitution.
+In the Bennett Coleman & Co v.
+Union of India (1972) case, the Supreme Court emphasized that press freedom is essential for free expression.

 Freedom of Speech and Expression Restrictions